 Every major local town celebrates its patron saint with week-long outdoor fiestas and fairs, many of them in the summer.
 Visitors will find amusement rides, local food, cultural events and dances and loads of fun local Belizean style.
 The interesting fairs held in the summer include the San Jose Succotz, Benque Viejo and San Ignacio fairs in the west (usually held in April), the National Agriculture and Trade Show in the capital Belmopan (usually held the weekend of Labor Day 1 May), the Mango Festival in Hopkins, the Cashew Festival at Crooked Tree Belize District, and the San Joaquin Fiesta in Corozal.
 There are many other fiestas but they tend to be smaller and perhaps not worth the while for tourists to travel the distance to experience a local fair.

 Of incidental interest is that during the hot summer months, many Belizeans take to the beaches and even the rivers and creeks which are their lowest levels at this time, to seek respite from the heat.
-This is an ideal time to make new friends with locals, and maybe even find a Belizean date.
+This is an ideal time to make new friends with locals and perhaps join the Belize Dating scene.